Skip to main content

 4. Fair, transparent, fast, and constructive experience in peer review

 We aim to provide authors with a fair, satisfying, and constructive experience with the evaluation of their research, limiting requests for additional experiments and ensuring that such requests are thoroughly justified to allow for the swift dissemination of strong science.
-By limiting requests for additional experiments, we have been able to provide a quick editorial response from the time of submission to a first decision (median is 26 days).
+By limiting requests for additional experiments, we have been able to provide a quick editorial response from the time of submission to a first decision.

-At eNeuro we employ two methods to provide authors with a fair, transparent and constructive peer review process: double-blind review and consensus and synthesis review.
+At eNeuro we use two methods to provide authors with a fair, transparent, and constructive peer review process: double-anonymous review and consultation and synthesis.

-Double-blind review eNeuro strives to mitigate the potential for implicit bias by utilizing the double-blind review process, which means the identities of both the authors and reviewers are concealed throughout the review process.
+Double-anonymous review eNeuro strives to mitigate the potential for implicit bias through a double-anonymous review process, where the identities of both the authors and reviewers are concealed throughout the review process.
 Please review the information for authors for a guide on how to submit your manuscript without revealing your identity.
-Read Christophe Bernard’s editorial analyzing how the double-blind review system at eNeuro may mitigate gender bias in publishing.
+Read Christophe Bernard’s editorial analyzing how the double-anonymous review system at eNeuro may mitigate gender bias in publishing.

 5. Prompt and effective dissemination of peer-reviewed science

-As a journal of the Society for Neuroscience, eNeuro provides the publishing venue that can reach the largest neuroscience community in the world.
+As a journal of the Society for Neuroscience, eNeuro reaches the largest neuroscience community in the world.

-Our communications team works actively to alert the press to articles published in the journals, which has resulted in recent research highlights featured in the New York Times, Washington Post, NPR, Newsweek, TIME, HuffPost. eNeuro also provides Altmetrics to track the visibility of published articles in online and traditional media outlets.
+Our communications team works actively to alert the press to articles published in the journals, which has resulted in recent research highlights featured in the New York Times, Washington Post, NPR, Newsweek, TIME, HuffPost.
 We welcome you to read about the many ways we work to disseminate research to the field.

 6. Diversity